aishwarya-10/phonepe_pulse/README.md

 # PhonePe-Pulse
 PhonePe Pulse is a data product offered by PhonePe, a leading digital payments platform in India.
 It provides insights and trends based on anonymized and aggregated transaction data collected through the PhonePe app.

+This data has been structured to provide details of the following three sections with data cuts on Transactions, Users, and Insurance of PhonePe Pulse - Explore tab.

+**Aggregated** - Aggregated values of various payment categories as shown under the Categories section

+**Map** - Total values at the State and District levels.

+**Top** - Totals of top States / Districts /Pin Codes

+All the data provided in these folders is in JSON format.
 <br>

 # Workflow